codeskyblue/gohttpserver/README.md

   upload: true
 ```

-If openid auth enabled and user "codeskyblue@codeskyblue.com" is logged, then he can delete and upload files.
+In this case, if openid auth is enabled and user "codeskyblue@codeskyblue.com" has logged in, he/she can delete/upload files under the directory where the `.ghs.yml` file exits.

-For example, if there is such file under directory `foo`, directory `foo` can not be uploaded, while `bar` can.
+For example, in the following directory hierarchy, users can delete/uploade files in directory `foo`, but he/she cannot do this in directory `bar`.

 ```
 root -